mullvad/mullvadvpn-app/docs/security.md

 For desktop operating systems, the security is ensured via tight integration with the default system firewall.
 This means WFP on Windows, PF on macOS and nftables on Linux.
 All changes to the rules are applied as atomic transactions.
-Meaning there is no time window of inconsistent or invalid rules during changes.
+This means that there is no time window of inconsistent or invalid rules during changes.

 On mobile, Android and iOS, it is not possible for apps to directly access and manipulate the firewall, routing table or DNS settings.
 There we employ other techniques to keep the system as